-Key Stage 1 (Infant department)
+Key Stage 1

 This Key Stage includes children from Year 1 (ages 5-6) and Year 2 (ages 6-7).
 In KS1 the curriculum builds on the children’s experiences in the Early Years Foundation Stage.

 At KS1 the children begin to work from the National Curriculum.
 The core subjects of English, Maths and Science are given the most teaching time and are prioritised.
-In addition we teach all other subjects including ICT, History, Geography, Spanish, Music, Art, PE, Design Technology, Personal Social Health Education (PSHE) and RE.
+In addition we teach all other subjects including Computing, History, Geography, Spanish, Music, Art, PE, Design Technology, Personal Social Health Education (PSHE) and RE.